rouaamdouni/opportunity-management-system/README.md

 # Opportunity Management System
 Opportunity Management System the level 3 in **pikoro's** recruitement process

+## Descirption

+This is an opportunity management system, it can help students who are currently looking for end of studies internship to be updated every time an new opportunity occure.

 ## Used Technologies
 - ReactJs
 - NodeJs